Why Net Promoter Scores matter

 How do you work out your NPS?

-Imagine you have 10 responses to your NPS.
+For example, imagine you have 10 responses to your NPS.
 6 (60%) are Promoters, 2 (20%) are Passives and 2 (20%) are Detractors.
-Subtract the percentage of Detractors from the Percentage of your promoters.
-This will be calculated automatically and will be visible on your dashboard.
+Subtract the percentage of Detractors from the percentage of your Promoters.

 60% Promoters – 20% Detractors = 40 NPS